RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-25-awesome-print-motion-for-rubymotion.markdown

 ```

 Much easier to read.
 The structure of the `subviews` array is clear.
 Each element of the array has an easy-to-read index.
-Debugging is a snap :-)
+Debugging time is reduced.

 ###How to Install awesome_print_motion
 RubyMotion uses bundler.
-So we start by adding a reference to our gemfile.
+So we start by refering to `awesome_print_motion` in our gemfile.

 ```ruby
 gem 'awesome_print_motion'